gnanderson/rbh/README.md

 A lesser concern was the Kernel developers plans to move away from `iptables` towards using `bpfilter`.
-That's probably some way off but `firewalld` would continue to act as the frontend when this happens to there's an amount of future proofing by leveraging `firewalld`
+That's probably some way off but `firewalld` would continue to act as the frontend when this happens so there's an amount of future proofing by leveraging `firewalld`

 `firewalld` exposes it's functionality on the Kernel's D-BUS IPC layer, this is